arinmuk/Pandas_ProjGV/README.md

 ```bash
 $ jupyter nbextension enable --py --sys-prefix gmaps
 ```
 *Plotly requires an account and api key which can be obtained by creating a free account on their website.
-This needs to be added to the main application jupiter notebook in the first cell.
+This needs to be added to the main application jupyter notebook in the first cell.

-*Google API requires an API key which needs to be obatined from google and addd to the config.py file in the utils folder
+*Google API requires an API key which needs to be obatined from google and added to the config.py file in the utils folder

 # To run the Application
 The whole project needs to be downloaded locally from the following link

 # Data files
 Files are zipped as they are quite large.
-The files need to be unzipped and put in the same folder as the jupiter notebooks
+The files need to be unzipped and put in the same folder as the jupyter notebooks

 # Main Program to Execute in the Jupyter Notebook
 The main notebook to run   "_MainApplication_".ipynb